Jump to Recipe⌄

 - 2 tsp vanilla

 - 4 cups of flour

 - 4 cups old-fashioned oats (grind these in a blender till almost a powder, but still a little chunky)

 - 2 bags Hershey’s milk chocolate chips

 - 2 cups nuts optional( I never add nuts!)

 - My secret ingredient: 1 Symphony Bar(The Big One) w/ Almond and Toffee Chips (Frozen)

 -After you grind oats in blender set aside and put frozen chocolate bar in blender and GRIND.

 (If you don’t have symphony bar, you could just grind up chocolate chips…)

-Bake at 350 for 8 min.
-They may come out looking a little doughy but they will harden up fast, so DON'T over bake them.
+Scoop onto a lined cookie sheet and bake at 350 for 8 min.
+They may come out looking a little doughy but they will harden up fast, so DON’T over bake them.
+Enjoy!